 We all know it’s not really how you got together, but how you stayed together.
 Whenever you see an old couple so romantically attached to each other as if their relationship was brand new, it makes you wonder—what is it about them that made their relationship last through decades or even a lifetime?
-What’s their secret?
-How can you be one half of a couple just like that?
-How to make a relationship last forever?
+Don’t you want to know how to make a relationship last?

 With divorce rates skyrocketing even more through the years, how is it that some couples still manage to stick it out through thick and thin?